rafiahmad222/rafiahmad222/README.md

 ## About Me

-I'm a passionate software developer with a strong interest in [your areas of interest, e.g., web development, machine learning, open-source contributions].
+I'm a passionate software developer with a strong interest in web development, machine learning,.
 I love building applications that solve real-world problems and I'm always eager to learn new technologies and improve my skills.

-- 🌱 I’m currently learning [technologies or languages you are currently learning].
+- 🌱 I’m currently learning in Fakultas Ilmu Komputer - Universitas Jember.
-- 👯 I’m looking to collaborate on [projects or types of projects you want to collaborate on].
-- 🤔 I’m looking for help with [any specific help you need].
+- 🤔 I’m looking for help with python project problem.
-- 💬 Ask me about [topics you are knowledgeable about].
+- 💬 Ask me about python.
-- 📫 How to reach me: [your email or other contact info].
+- 📫 How to reach me: rafiidany22@gmail.com or 232410101007@mail.unej.ac.id.
-- ⚡ Fun fact: [a fun fact about you].
+- ⚡ Fun fact: Im so Funny.

 ## Connect with Me